Are the Colors Photoshopped In?

 It cannot replace being there, doing the work, and lighting the subject correctly.

-At least not if you care about the image being honest.
+At least not if the goal is to make an image that still feels honest.

 Why Some Photos Look So Different